 - Chemical Peels: A salicylic acid peel is the primary chemical peel used for unclogging pores and removing dead skin cells that contribute to blackheads.
 A salicylic acid peel is a mild peel used for the effective removal of blackheads.
 The chemical solution containing salicylic acid is applied to the skin which eventually leads to the feeling of the upper layers revealing smooth and healthy skin underneath.

 - Manual Blackhead Removal: Dermatologists or skin experts use a specialized tool called a comedone extractor to extract the blackheads from the skin.
 The blackhead extractor has a round loop at the tip which is placed over the blackhead to be extracted.
 It is gently pressed to remove the plug and pressure is then applied to remove the blockage.
 It is one of the easiest and quickest ways to get rid of blackheads but you should consider taking the help of a professional while using this tool for the right amount of pressure to unclog the pore without harming the skin.

 Before And After Results

-Here are the before and after results from blackhead removal:
+Here are the before and after results from blackhead removal treatment:

 Blackhead medication is available at chemist shops without prescription that may be used to treat mild to moderate forms of blackheads.
 This OTC medication is available in a gel, scrub or cream form for direct application on the affected areas.
 The medicines contain the following active ingredients that act on blackheads –